 Oak trees also lend their name to ‘Gallows Hill’.
 In Scotland, chieftains often planted oaks on high ground.
 By hanging deserters or enemies from it, their people could see the punishment for disobeying the rules.
 These high places became ‘Gallows Hill’.

 It’s not all bad news for the oak.
 In some parts of the country, people believed you could walk around an oak tree and wish your illness away.
 The first bird to land in its branches would carry your pain away with it.
+Christina Oakley Harrington notes that people in the West Country used the oak tree for the Yule log (2020: 91).

 A Welsh belief said rubbing your left palm on oak bark on Midsummer’s Day would keep illness away all year.
 And if you want to avoid premature ageing, wear an acorn on a string around your neck.
 It’s certainly cheaper than expensive skincare.